brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

 > **Note**
 >
 > In theory the relay should always be on.
-However there is one scenerio, which will be revealed soon, in which the relay would be off.
+However there is one scenario, which will be revealed soon, in which the relay would be off.

 ```yaml
     - if: